carlosp499/post-install-config/README.md

 - new SLA name is Sev-C, Grace Period: 8hr, Schedule: M-F 8AM-5PM with U.S. Holidays

--Steo #7: Configure Help Topics
+-Step #7: Configure Help Topics

 - on the manage tab you will go to the "Help Topic" section